 My name is Jean Risley, and I am a retired Presbyterian minister.
 I am interested in spiritual formation, the influence of first century Judaism on Jesus and the early church, moral guidance and growing toward righteousness, dealing with clergy misconduct, working with churches in conflict and transition, and life and ministry in small churches.

 I was ordained in the Presbyterian Church (USA) and served as pastor of Scotchtown Presbyterian Church in Middletown, New York.
-In June, 2017, I was dismissed form PCUSA to ECO: A Covenant Order of Evangelical Presbyterians, where I am serving as Stated Clerk of the Presbytery of the Northeast Coast.
+In June, 2017, I was dismissed from PCUSA to ECO: A Covenant Order of Evangelical Presbyterians, where I am serving as Stated Clerk of the Presbytery of the Northeast Coast.

 My first book, A Place Where Everybody Matters: Life and Ministry in a Small Church, shows how a small church can be a great place to grow disciples.
 I have served as interim pastor in several churches in the New England area and as a guest preacher and teacher in a variety of churches.
 I continue to work with churches in transition or conflict through the Presbytery of Boston.